redisson/redisson/docs/fault-tolerance-and-recovery.md

 **timeout**

-Defines Valkey or Redis server response timeout.
-Starts to countdown when a command was successfully sent.
+Defines the Valkey or Redis server response timeout.
+The countdown starts once a command has been successfully sent.
 The default value is `3000` milliseconds.

 **retryAttempts**

 Defines the maximum number of retry attempts for failed commands.
 The default value is `4` attempts.
-This parameter determines how many times Redisson will attempt to execute a command throwing an exception.
+This parameter determines how many times Redisson re-attempts a failed command before throwing an exception.

 **retryDelay**